metio/seb/content/posts/firefox-darkmode.md

 - dark mode
 ---

-Nowadays websites can detect the preferred color scheme of an user with something like:
+Nowadays websites can detect the preferred color scheme of a user with something like:

 ```css
 @media (prefers-color-scheme: dark) {